BunnyWarlock/Shop_Inventory_Management_System_Website/README.md

 # Shop Inventory Management System Website
+To run this project:
   First, make the database using the sql provided.
   Start a localhost using the command:
   **php -S localhost:4000**
   I am using xampp, so start all the servers there and you are good to go.
   Enjoy

+I made this as a sole project for my CSE course.

+On this website, you have all the functionalities you need to run one or even multiple store warehouse.

+I have included the basic adding, editing, and removing items, along with a very responsive UI and a secured login system.
+The website warns you when an item is out of stock or below a certain threshold.
+You can easily search for an item and even look at their stats.

+You can create your own store and become an admin.
+Then you can assign positions like manager or clerk to other users connected to your store.

+You can also get a sales report.